Alienware shaves plastic weight off their new Aurora R16 Desktop for a sleeker look

 The best laptops for gaming and schoolwork

 Why choose between a gaming laptop and one meant for school when you can get a PC that does both?
 Gaming laptops are now cheaper and more powerful than ever, and many wouldn’t look out of place in a classroom.
-If you’re aiming to do some serious multimedia work alongside online play, it’s worth taking a look at a dedicated gaming system.
+If you’re aiming to do some serious multimedia work alongside playing video games online, it’s worth taking a look at a dedicated gaming system.
 You can find general advice on choosing a gaming notebook in our guide.
 But if you want a few models that will be perfect for school and play, you’ve come to the right place.

 Are gaming laptops good for school?